docarray/docarray/docs/advanced/document-store/benchmark.md

 | The dimension of `.embedding`                   | 128       |
 | Number of results for the task "Find by vector" | 10,000    |

-We choose sift1m dataset, which has been commonly used for evaluating the approximate nearest neighbour search methods.
+We choose sift1m dataset, which has been commonly used for evaluating the approximate nearest neighbor search methods.

 Each Document follows the structure: